maliabadi/ucr-json/README.md

 * [The Federal Bureau of Investigation](http://www.fbi.gov/)
 * [The United States Department of Justice](http://www.justice.gov/)

+## UCR as JSON

+Part of the purpose of this project is to provide the UCR data into a more generally useful format.
+It's provided by the NACJD as flat, fixed-width ASCII text files, each one-character column of  which represents a variable that is specified in the PDF Codebook that accompanies it.
+The variables, and which columns they represent, changes from year to year, and one must reference each year's lengthy PDF documentation to understand exactly what that year's data means.
+It goes without saying that this is not a particularly analyst-, programmer-, or human--friendly way of representing this data.

+For the purposes of this project, I've translated all the available data as JSON.
+It's important to note that the JSON-encoded data **only represents arrests** reported by state and local law enforcement agencies, and not 'crimes reported' VIA the National Incident-Based Reporting System.
+This is done partially out of laziness, but also because arrest-level data is categorized in the UCR reports in a tigher and more granular way.

+For more information on UCR data in general, check out The FBI's [Uniform Crime Reporting Handbook](http://www2.fbi.gov/ucr/handbook/ucrhandbook04.pdf)

 ## BIBLIOGRAPHY

 > * *U.S. Dept. of Justice, Federal Bureau of Investigation.
 UNIFORM CRIME REPORTING PROGRAM DATA [UNITED STATES]: COUNTY LEVEL ARREST AND OFFENSES DATA, 1977-1983 [Computer file].
 Washington, DC: U.S. Dept. of Justice, Federal Bureau of Investigation [producer], 1984.
 Ann Arbor, MI: Inter-university Consortium for Political and Social Research [distributor], 1998.*